SmarDex-Ecosystem/usdn-contracts/script/README.md

 If you are ready to upgrade the protocol, then you can launch the bash script `script/upgrade.sh`.
 It will prompt you to enter a RPC url, the address of the deployed USDN protocol, and a private key.
 The address derived from the private key must have the `PROXY_UPGRADE_ROLE` role.

+## Transfer ownership

+Before you launch the transfer ownership script, you need to make sure that required environment variables are set:
+* `NEW_OWNER_ADDRESS`: the address of the new owner
+* `USDN_PROTOCOL_ADDRESS`: the address of the deployed USDN protocol

+This script will prompt you to enter an RPC url and a private key.
+The address derived from the private key must have the `DEFAULT_ADMIN_ROLE` role.

 ## Anvil fork configuration

 The `anvil` fork should be launched with at least the following parameters: